curiostegui/Instacart-customer-segmentation-analysis/analysis-report.md

 ## Introduction

 One of the challenges marketers face when navigating customer trends is identifying what moves the needle - what makes a person go from undecided to making a purchase, and then becoming a loyal customer.
-There are two powerful, commonly used tools at their disposal, RFM analysis and Clustering, which can help summarize customer behavior and identify key aspects to improve outreach.

-## Objective
+There are a few powerful marketing and machine learning tools that can help.

-For this project, I will apply these techniques to perform customer segmentation on datasets containing Instacart customer orders.
-Below you will find the written report.
+In this project, I will apply PCA, K-means clustering and a decision tree model on various datasets containing Instacart customer orders.
+Below you will find the results of the customer segmentation analysis.

 Note: For full code, select “” above.
 To access the Tableau Dashboard, which visualizes these results click here.